What to know before covering the next mass shooting

 A vigil outside the Orlando Regional Medical Center, close to where a mass shooting occurred in 2016 at the Pulse gay nightclub in Orlando, Fla.
 Public domain photo by Voice of America

-Mass shootings are often the most public and devastating acts of firearm violence.
+Mass shootings are the most public and devastating acts of firearm violence.
 They also tend to capture the most attention, outrage and extensive news coverage, despite making up a very small percentage of overall gun deaths.

 Because mass shootings are a relatively new phenomenon in this century, there’s no official or standard definition for a mass shooting.
 As a result, a variety of definitions have been created by news organizations, researchers and law enforcement agencies.